Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Illustrative Applications

-How well does our proposed method perform in recovering the CATEs and the optimal decision rule?
-Although there are theoretical guarantees that the estimator, when correctly specified, will be consistent, whether it performs well in finite samples is an empirical question.
-To evaluate this, we simulate samples of 10,000 observations and estimate the proposed method with $\tau(X_i;\theta)=\theta_0+\theta_1X_i+\theta_2X_i^2$ and using $C~\sim N(c,1)$.
-In Figure~\ref{fig:simple_approx}, we compare the estimated CATEs to the true CATEs from the DGP.
-The dashed red line shows the mean of the estimated CATEs across 1,000 iterations, and the shaded area represents the 95\% confidence interval.
-The results confirm that with a correct specification, our proposed estimator closely approximates the true CATEs.
-Estimation accuracy is highest near the decision boundary ($X=0$), whereas variance increases for observations farther from the boundary.
+We first verify that our estimator performs well under correct specification.
+We estimate the proposed method with a quadratic specification $\tau(X_i;\theta)=\theta_0+\theta_1X_i+\theta_2X_i^2$ and $C \sim \mathrm{Logistic}(c,\sigma)$ with $\sigma=1$ and using 10,000 observations.
+Figure~\ref{fig:simple_approx} plots the mean estimated CATEs across 1,000 simulation draws together with the true CATEs.
+The shaded area represents the 95\% confidence interval.
+Our proposed estimator closely approximates the true CATEs.
+Consistent with the Decision Attention mechanism, estimation accuracy is highest near the decision boundary ($X=0$), where the estimator concentrates its learning capacity, and variance increases for observations farther from the boundary.

-A different matter is the performance of our estimator when it is misspecified.
-We consider this scenario by applying our proposed method with a linear specification $\tau(X_i;\theta)=\theta_0+\theta_1X_i$ to the same (quadratic) DGP.
-Figure~\ref{fig:simple_vary_sigma} shows how the proposed estimator performs with different values of the parameter $\sigma$ for a single draw of the training data.
-It plots the true CATEs, the linear approximation obtained from our estimator, and highlights the region where the implied targeting decisions are different from optimal.

-Figure~\ref{fig:simple_vary_sigma} illustrates the trade-off between profit optimization and prediction accuracy.
-It demonstrates how this trade-off plays out in practice.
-With a large $\sigma$, our method performs similarly to estimating OLS with transformed outcomes, fitting the true CATEs uniformly over the full range of $X$.
-As we decrease $\sigma$, the proposed method places more weight on profit optimization.
-The estimated CATEs are closer to the true CATEs near the decision boundary, but errors are larger for the extreme values of $X$.
-With very small $\sigma$, the objective function approaches a pure profit maximization objective.
+Next, we examine the more practically relevant case in which the model is misspecified.
+We apply our method with a linear specification $\tau(X_i;\theta)=\theta_0+\theta_1X_i$ to the same quadratic DGP.
+Figure~\ref{fig:simple_vary_sigma} shows how the proposed estimator performs with different values of the parameter $\sigma$.
+For a single draw of the training data, it plots the true CATEs, the linear approximation obtained from our estimator, and highlights the region where the implied targeting decisions differ from optimal.
+With large $\sigma$, our method performs similarly to estimating OLS with transformed outcomes, fitting the true CATEs uniformly over the full range of $X$.
+As $\sigma$ decreases, the estimator concentrates on the decision boundary: the estimated CATEs are more accurate near $X=0$ but less accurate for extreme values of $X$, and the error region shrinks accordingly.
+With very small $\sigma$, the surrogate objective function approaches a pure profit maximization objective.
 The error region shrinks, and we observe that the estimated line is almost tangential to the true CATE at $X=0$.